actionschnitzel/PiGro-Aid-/README.md

 | # Features | # Description |
 | --------- | --- |
-| :metal: FileManager GOD MODE| Opens You FM in with Sudo
+| :metal: FileManager GOD MODE| Opens your FM in with Sudo
-| :metal: EZ Overclocking|Click on the Berry to sett clockspeed
+| :metal: Easy Overclocking|Click on the Berry to set clock speed
 | :metal: PiGro UpDater| Various options that are standard in other distros
 | :metal: Snap support| Snap store can be installed
+| :metal: Pi-Apps support| pi-apps store can be installed
 | :metal: System Info Frame | Shows you current settings
 | :metal: Install by just type the App-Name| <----
 | :metal: Xfce4-wifi/bluetooth-fix| Fixes Wifi after Xfce installation